-This project is focused on developing and identifying the most effective intervention methods toward improved access, affordability, availability, and adoption of AIVs.
-One thousand households across Kenya and Zambia were surveyed to determine the baseline consumption of AIVs.
-Nutritional recommendations are being transferred to communities and production interventions are being provided to AIV producers.
+This project is focused on developing and identifying the most effective intervention methods toward improved access, affordability, availability, and adoption of African indigenous vegetables.
+One thousand households across Kenya and Zambia were surveyed to determine the baseline consumption of African indigenous vegetables.
+Nutritional recommendations are being transferred to communities and production interventions are being provided to producers of African indigenous vegetables.

 This video debuted at the 2018 Horticulture Innovation Lab annual meeting in Kigali, Rwanda.